yegor256/blog/_drafts/_cre.md

 [_Risk Management Tricks of the Trade for Project Managers_](https://amzn.to/2V5b0wp) (yet another great book by the same author) are dedicated to.
-What I learned from these books, and from my multi-year [experience](http://www.technoparkcorp.com/process/risk/risk/) of identifying, analysing and dealing with risks, is that the best format for specifying them consists of three parts: cause, risk, and effect.
+What I learned from these books, and from my multi-year [experience](http://www.technoparkcorp.com/process/risk/risk/) of identifying, analyzing and dealing with risks, is that the best format for specifying them consists of three parts: cause, risk, and effect.

 <!--more-->